garfielder/notes/TechDoc.md

 # OpenCL
 ## Models
+What is platform : The host plus a collection of devices
 ### Platform models
 * One host, the big boss that controls every thing.
 * A number of compute devices, it can be a GPU or a multi-core GPU, or somethign else